a10x/Basic-Image-Editor/README.md

-# Basic-Image-Editor
+# SuperDuperInsanelySophisticated-Image-Editor
-A basic image editor created with Python (Mainly using PIL and [Streamlit](https://streamlit.io/))
+A SuperDuperInsanelySophisticated image editor created with Python (Mainly using PIL and [Streamlit](https://streamlit.io/))

-Created to learn the basics of Streamlit
+Created to learn the advanced features of Streamlit

 ## Current Features
 - Greyscale